octylFractal/netherfire/README.md

 in the distributions directly.
 If you want mods not from CurseForge or Modrinth, you can also add them to a `mods/` directory in any of the override directories.

-Next, run `netherfire <source directory>`.
+Next, run `netherfire generate <source directory>`.
 This verifies that the configuration loads and is valid.

-Check `netherfire --help` and pick the distributions you want.
+Check `netherfire generate --help` and pick the distributions you want.
 Note that the Modrinth pack also includes the server mods and files for use with tools like [modrinth-install](https://github.com/nothub/mrpack-install).
 Each output option takes a directory to store the output in.

 Run the `netherfire` command again with the options you want.
 This will download the mods and create the distribution(s).